 It's not that I don't enjoy investing in companies with the capacity for monstrous growth.
 I do.
 But I keep these holdings small, because too much can go wrong with the next big thing.
 Finding it, and paying the right price, is far more difficult than anyone lets on.
 Here's why.

 The next big thing may not be big, or next, or even much of a thing.
-For every dot-com success story out there like Yahoo!
+For every Dell

 How do you tell them apart?
 It's not easy, especially in the beginning.
 If there's such a thing as a superior crystal ball, I haven't seen it.
 I certainly don't have one, and I'm willing to bet most of you don't, either.
 Anyone remember Iridium?
 The satellite phone biz seemed like a great idea to plenty of happy investors (me included).
 Who wouldn't want a phone that worked anywhere?
-It turned out that most people didn't.
+It turned out that not so many people did, at least not enough to fund all that technology up there in orbit.
 Oops.
 By 1999, Iridium was toast, taking billions of dollars down the drain.

 You'll probably be late to the party anyway.
 You don't need to see a company drop all the way to zero to get in on the catastrophe.
 When the next big thing's CEO is on the cover of magazines and the guy washing your car is telling you to buy the stock, it's probably too late already, no matter how great the story seems.
-Consider the hype at Apple.
-Steve Jobs has been a magazine cover darling, and as iPod sales have continued to explode over the past months, buzz has only intensified.
-The real pyrotechnics, however, have been with Apple shares, which have done nothing but go up and look wickedly priced.
-Why would I say that?
+Consider the hype over Google.
+Founders Larry Page and Sergey Brin are magazine cover boys, and as Google's profitability has increased, so have ridiculous expectations.
+(Let's all laugh at that $100 laptop rumor together, shall we?)
+It's to the point where even the founders are making fun of the Street scuttlebutt, making gag announcements for stuff like a Google burger dispenser for your car's dashboard.
+The real pyrotechnics, however, were with Google shares, which, until recently, did nothing but go up, even though they were already wickedly priced.
+Why did they do that?
 Because ...